 A few months later for Christmas, my husband got me a digital Sony A100 camera.
 With it being digital, I went crazy taking photos of anything and everything.

 I don’t have the best memory, so my photos and family are so important to me.
 I didn’t like how I easily forgot moments and memories, so I take a lot of photos.

 My family and friends kept telling me I should do photography as a profession.
-Finally I took the plunge and did my first family shoot with my neighbor.
+Finally, I took the plunge and did my first family shoot with my neighbor.

-There are so many beautiful aspects to this world that God created, so I want to share it with the world.
+There are so many beautiful aspects of this world that God created, so I want to share it with the world.
 There’s so much negativity out there, and this is something positive.
 Not everyone gets to travel and photography helps them see the world and see what they may have not seen before.
 I feel photography and art are inspiring.

 What is your favorite and least favorite part of owning your own photography business?

 My favorite is just taking photos and seeing the beauty all around us.
 My least favorite would probably have to be the marketing side of it.
 It takes a lot of time to market and gets your work out there because there are so many talented photographers/artists out there.
 The expense of photography is also the least favorite.
 It’s a VERY expensive hobby and job.

 What type of photography shoots do you look forward to?